churichard/notabase/README.md

 ## Status

-**Notabase is currently in alpha.
-Go easy on it, there might be some bugs!**
+Notabase is currently in alpha.

 ## Features